Check out our Holiday Auction - Sign Up for the Utah Snow and Avalanche Workshop (USAW)

 Forecaster

 Dave Kelly was born in Colorado and grew up outside of Boston.
 After finishing a degree in Outdoor Recreation from Plymouth State in New Hampshire he moved to Utah to ski for one season and has been in the Intermountain West since.
-He has worked as a professional ski patroller for the last 16 years, the last decade he's been at Alta Ski Area, where he was the coordinator for the Alta Dog Program.
+He has worked as a professional ski patroller, most recently at Alta Ski Area, where he was the coordinator for the Alta Dog Program.
 His avalanche forecasting includes work at Alta, Turoa on Mt Ruapehu, and in Alaska for the DOT and White Pass/Yukon Railroad.
 As an educator and instructor, he has worked for various schools across the country including NOLS, the University of Utah, and the Appalachian Mountain Club.
 On the government side, he has worked as a Trail Crew Lead for the Forest Service in Salt Lake City and as a River Ranger on Desolation Canyon.
 In the summer you can find Dave biking or boating.

 The Utah Avalanche Center Staff